 Published: July 12, 2011

 - Are you eligible to apply for a grant?
-Note that 1115s are open only to State Title IV-D agencies or their umbrella agencies.
+Note that 1115s are open only to state or tribal IV-D agencies or their umbrella agencies.

 - Read the OCSE grant announcements carefully to determine if your proposed project is a good fit with the current year’s funding priorities.
-Information about SIP and 1115 grants can be found under Grants on the OCSE website: http://www.acf.hhs.gov/programs/ocsp.
+Information about grants and grant opportunities can be found on the OCSE Grants page.

-- Keep in mind that projects funded by OCSE must be designed to contribute to improvements in some aspect of child support administration.
+- Projects funded by OCSE must be designed to contribute to improvements in some aspect of child support administration.

-- To find grant opportunities, learn how to apply for grants and track your application, register with http://www.grants.gov/ early—registration may take more than a week.
+- To find grant opportunities, learn how to apply and track your application, register with http://www.grants.gov.
+Early registration may take more than a week.

-- Improve your skills in writing a grant proposal.
-There are many places to turn for advice: local junior or community colleges, and community resources, on-line resources, and university websites.
+- Improve your grant proposal writing skills.
+There are many places to turn for advice: local junior or community colleges, community resources, on-line resources, and university websites.

-- Involve stakeholders, evaluators, and project partners at the beginning of the application process to ensure their roles and responsibilities will be fully and accurately represented in the application.
-Early involvement also helps to ensure buy-in and a smoother start-up if you are awarded a grant.
+- Involve stakeholders, evaluators, and project partners at the beginning of the application process to ensure their roles and responsibilities will be fully and accurately represented.
+Early involvement helps to ensure buy-in and a smooth start-up if you are awarded a grant.

-- Review state/agency procurement laws and human resources hiring guidelines to ensure project feasibility.
+- Review state or tribal agency procurement laws and human resources hiring guidelines to ensure project feasibility.

-- Consider assigning an experienced project manager to oversee the process from development to implementation.
-The process is more complicated than it may seem and a seasoned manager can either prevent problems from arising or overcome them quickly.
+- Consider assigning an experienced project manager to oversee the complete process.
+The process is more complicated than it may seem and a seasoned manager can prevent and overcome problems quickly.